tech-gecko/technical-writings/clyve92s6000008la2nbq3vax.md

 ### Conclusion

-I hope this detailed yet easy-to-understand article has given you some insight into what happens between the time you enter google.com (or any other web address) and when the browser displays the web page or application.
-If this article wasn't clear enough for you, please send me a DM on [My LinkedIn](https://www.linkedin.com/in/ikechukwu-ashimonye-262944283/).
+I hope this detailed yet easy-to-understand article has given you some insight into what happens between the time you enter "google.com" (or any other web address) and when the browser displays the web page or application.
+If this article wasn't clear enough for you, please send me a DM on [My LinkedIn](https://www.linkedin.com/in/ikechukwu-ashimonye-262944283/) account.

 Interested in Software Engineering?
 A great place to start is by learning about the Shell.
 Luckily for you, I have a Software Engineering series where you can follow one article after another, gaining knowledge step by step.
 You can begin by learning about the shell [here](https://techgecko.hashnode.dev/shell-basics).